nadavsrb/FGApp/README.md

 </p>

-now you need to enter the `ip` in the local network - of the device running the ip, and the `port` of the `FlightGear` and press connect and now you would be pass to the controller activity.
+now you need to enter the `ip` in the local network - of the device running the `FlightGear`, and the `port` of the `FlightGear` and press connect and now you would be pass to the controller activity.